 Our designated safeguarding leads are:

 - Fiona Steer

 - Emma LeMar

-Our nominated governor for safeguarding will be identified at the first meeting if the ASPIRE Federation Governing Body in September 2019.
+Our nominated governor for safeguarding is identified at the first meeting of the ASPIRE Federation Governing Body each September.